aestasit/slidery/README.md

 Slidedown
 =====================

-Java library to support creation of presentation slides written in Markdown.
+Slidedown is a pure-Java library to support creation of presentation slides written in Markdown format.

 Getting started
 ======================